Mediatek-Cloud/MCS/tutorial/implementing_using_mt7681_development_board.md

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/screenshot/screen_shot-13.jpg)

-Step 1.7 For MT7681 products, the Data Channel Ids follow a defined format — GPIO_nn, where nn is the pin number starting from 00.
+Step 1.7 For MT7681 prototypes, the Data Channel Ids follow a defined format — GPIO_nn, where nn is the pin number starting from 00.
 Create the channel for the first pin, using "GPIO_00".
 Enter the data channel name ("GPIO_00"), Id ("GPIO_00") and add a description, then select **GPIO** as the data type.
 Click **Save** to create the Data Channel.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/Mobile/connect_9.jpg)